Biography of Dan Butler

 Career

-Dan Butler is famous for his role in the famous sitcom Frasier.
+Dan Butler is famous for his break out role in the famous sitcom Frasier.
 He has a recurring appearance in the show except the ones airing between 1993 and 2004.
 His character of Bob “Bulldog” Briscoe was an unpredictable and rough sports presenter whose show followed the lead role, Frasier’s broadcast at the radio station.

 Dan also played two different roles in the Hannibal Lecter franchise.
 His first appearance was of Jimmy Price, who was a technician in the movie Manhunter.
 The second one was of Roden in The Silence of The Lambs in 1991.